clemente-xyz/crop-stress-identifier/README.md

 ```
 .
-├── data                     # Knowledge base to train and evaluate the models
+├── data                     # Knowledge base to train and evaluate the models (actually using MNIST -- to be modified)
 ├── main.py                  # Main script of the API
 ├── nn.py                    # Multi-perceptron model (common neural network)
 ├── cnn.py                   # Convolutional neural network model